Can moms be an expert on boys’ toys, or should dad take charge instead? I don’t know about you, but I want to be a cool mom.

 It comes with 62 pieces and includes two characters — a pilot and the beloved C-3PO.
 This set also includes an instructional guide to help you better understand the importance of toys like this, and the steps you can take to give your son the best experience.

 It’s age-appropriate for 4-year-old boys, but grown-ups can have fun with it too.
-This makes a great gift for little geeks (and Dad too).
+This makes a great gift for 4 year old boys (and Dad too).

-These are great for imaginative play.
+These are great for imaginative play and pretend play.
 Using these walkie talkies, you can pretend to be cops, spies, pilots, Formula One drivers, and a whole lot more.
 These walkie talkies look like simple toys, but their coverage can span two miles.

 They also have a built-in LED flashlight for nighttime adventures and an earphone jack for when your boy needs more stealth.
 These walkie talkies are voice-activated too.
 They could be fun for the whole family and have a full quality guarantee.